 The focus over the coming week will continue to be firmly on Brexit, even as investors digest the outcome of the ongoing US-China trade talks.

 Financial markets' focus over the coming will be firmly on the resumption of US-China trade talks.

-The spotlight over the coming week will continue to be on the US corporate results season.
+The focus over the coming week will revert to global manufacturing and the US jobs market.

-The markets' focus over the coming week will be on the continuing trade talks between the US and China, in Washington D. C.
+Markets' focus over the coming week will be on the US corporate results season.